therealrinku/c/README.md

 <br/><br/>
 ## About C

-They say you're not a real programmer if you don't try C or any low level languages, so I'm poking around with C right now. <br/>
+They say you're not a real programmer if you don't try C or any low level languages. <br/>
+So I'm poking around with C right now. <br/>
 Playing around with pointers, stars, ampersands and what not.